Luxury Clothes Care Tips

 - Hemp: This natural fabric washes well because it is stronger wet than dry.
 Machine wash in warm or cool water, permanent press or casual cycle.
 Hang to dry.
 Dry cleaning is not recommended.

 - Cotton: Don't get in the habit of taking your cotton garments to the dry cleaner.
-The chemical process can distort the color.
-Instead, wash it at home, using the hottest water that's safe according to the garment's laundry tags.
+The chemical process may distort the color.

 - Dry by weight: Dry lightweight clothes first separately to help prevent damage and shrinking.
-Lightweight, delicate fabrics - such as lingerie - are sensitive to heat and should be dried while the machine is cool.
-Average weight garments like pants and dress shirts should be dried next followed by heavyweights like towels and jeans, which can handle the hot dryer drum.
+Lightweight, delicate fabrics such as lingerie are sensitive to heat and should be dried while the machine is cool.
+Average-weight garments like pants and dress shirts should be dried next followed by heavyweights like towels and jeans, which can handle the hot drum.

-- Dry fuzzy stuff separately: Separate lint-shedders, such as fuzzy sweatshirts, chenille robes, flannels, and towels, from lint-keepers, such as knits, corduroys, and permanent press and synthetic fabrics.
+- Dry fuzzy stuff separately: Separate lint-shedders, such as fuzzy sweatshirts, chenille robes, flannels and towels, from lint-keepers, such as knits, corduroys and permanent pres and synthetic fabrics.

 - Leather: Gently blot liquid stains with a clean cloth or wipe with a clean damp cloth.
 Treat mildew stains on leather garments by blotting a small amount of antiseptic mouthwash on the affected area.